phac-nml/mikrokondo/docs/usage/configuration.md

 Note: Parameters that are bolded are ones that can be freely changed.
 Sensible defaults are provided however

 ### Abricate
 Screens contigs for antimicrobial and virulence genes.
+If you wish to use a different Abricate database you may need to update the container you use.

 - abricate
+    - singularity: Abricate singularity container
+    - docker: Abricate docker container
     - **args**: Can be a string of additional command line arguments to pass to abricate
     - report_tag: This field determines the name of the Abricate output in the final summary file.
 Do no touch this unless doing pipeline development.
     - header_p: This field tells the report module that the Abricate output contains headers.
 Do no touch this unless doing pipeline development.